CloudEngineHub/demodiffusion/README.md

     - To adjust threshold for kinematically retargeted gripper actions, set --gripper_threshold.
 By default, we use 0.2.

+4. (Optional) To check the quality of kinematic retargeting only, run below in DROID laptop.
+    ```
+    cd PATH_TO_DEMODIFFUSION/demodiffusion/deploy
+    conda activate manimo-latest

+    python replay_retarget.py --task_name $TASK_NAME --traj_num $TRAJ_NUM
+    ```

 <br>

 # 📊 Collect Your Own Human Demonstration
 As long as the human demonstration consists of 3D hand keypoints as aforementioned, you can use it for deployment.
-Here, we provide how we collected the human demonstration as one guideline.
+We provide how we collected the human demonstration as one guideline [here](collect.md).

-- TODO

 <br>